avirtuos/yolo-router/design.md

-"yolo-router" is a simulation of two load balancing system architectures.
+"yolo-router" is a python simulation of two load balancing system architectures.
 The first architecture is a basic round-robin system and the second is a more sophisticated least-conns style balancing technique.
 The simulation should allow you to choose which architecture you want to simulate as well as any configuration thats supported by that simulated architecture.
 At the end of the simulation run, we should generate a report on key metrics relevant to the simulation.
 Below we define the detailed requirements for each of the components and actors in this system.

 Suggested libraries to build with:
+- SimPy - discrete event simulation framework that also supports the concept of simulated time.
+- SciPy - for stats and generating distributions of arrival rate date.
+- NumPy - for stats and generating distributions of arrival rate date.

 ## Simulation Environment